As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 Militants in Gaza are holding an estimated 150 people taken hostage from Israel — soldiers, men, women, children and older adults — and they have fired thousands of rockets into Israel over the past five days.

-The Cabinet, which will focus only on issues of war, will be led by Netanyahu, Benny Gantz — a senior opposition figure and former defense minister — and current Defense Minister Yoav Gallant.
-A former chief of a staff and another government minister were named as “observer” members.
+The Cabinet, which will focus only on issues of war, will be led by Netanyahu; Benny Gantz, a senior opposition figure and former defense minister; and current Defense Minister Yoav Gallant.

 Still, Israel’s political divisions remain.
 The country’s chief opposition leader, Yair Lapid, was invited to join the Cabinet but did not immediately respond to the offer.
 It appeared that the rest of Netanyahu’s existing government partners, a collection of far-right and ultra-Orthodox parties, would remain in place to handle non-war issues.